aurora-is-near/backstage-blockchain-actions/README.md

 - backstage_url - The backstage url to pull entities from.
 - backstage_entities_repo - The repo to use as fallback if url is unavailable.
 - scope - The scope name (usually a Group name) to delimit exported entities by ownership.
+- lifecycle = The lifecycle name (usually production) to delimit exported entities by lifecycle.
 - template_path - The handlebars templates folder path used for exporting.
 - output_path - The output folder path used for compiled templates.